 - Analytical thinking

 In the current information overflow era, this is a skill everyone should possess – but it is particularly useful for testers.
 It can help them comprehend the customer’s expectations and feedback and use it to define the right testing strategy.
-It’s also necessary for root cause analysis, requirement analysis, or for understanding the data collected from tests and analyzing it for specific behavior of the software.
+It’s also necessary for root cause, and requirement analysis, for understanding, and special behaviour analizement of the collected data.

 - Patience and perseverance

-Do you feel that you have what it takes to make it in the QA world, or does the list seem intimidating?
+Do you feel that you have what it takes to make it in the QA world?
+Or maybe the list still seems intimidating?
 Even if it does, don’t worry – most of these skills can be learned with enough practice and diligence.
 What is important to remember is that testing is not only about hard skills – it requires just as much technical knowledge as it does curiosity and creativity.
 Fortunately, according to our QA specialists, the job can be as rewarding as it is challenging.